-The project was designed for hospitalized students in Turin who believe that they will be away from school for a long period of time.
-That could have negative effect on their personality development and cultural background, but also on their relational skills and future reintegration into society and their future career.
+The project was designed for hospitalized students in Turin.
+For them, it is possible to assume a long period away from the school that has negative consequences on their personality development and their cultural background, but also on their relational skills and future reintegration into society and the world of work.
 The need for inclusion of hospitalized students is therefore particularly important and urgent.

-The students who attend the Turin Hospital school are residents of the local area.
-Additionally, the percentage of students coming from other regions of Italy and from other countries, in particular from South America and Eastern Europe, is increasing.
+The students who attend the Hospital school (a service offered by the Italian Ministry of Education, Universities and Research) are resident in the local area but the percentage of students coming from other regions of Italy and also from other countries (South America and Eastern Europe) is increasing.

-The students are between 3 and 18 years old.
+The age of the students is between 3 and 18 years.

 Could you please tell us something about the relative size of the (of each) target group, within the school/university population, region and/or country?